Yi Yin

-Yi Yin (伊尹, born Yī Zhì (伊挚), also known as A Heng (阿衡)), was a Chinese politician who served as a minister of the early Shang dynasty, and one of the honoured officials of the era.
+Yi Yin (伊尹, born Yī Zhì (伊挚), also known as A Heng (阿衡)), was a Chinese politician who served as a minister of the early Shang dynasty and one of the honoured officials of the era.
 He helped Tang of Shang, the founder of the Shang dynasty, to defeat King Jie of Xia.
-Oracle inscriptions of Yi have been found, evidence that his social status was high.
+Oracle inscriptions of Yi have been found, providing his social status was high.

 Biography

 Origin

 According to legend, Yi was a slave of a man named Youshen (有莘).
 When Youshen's daughter married Tang of Shang, he became Tang's slave.
 He was gifted in cooking, so Tang made him his chef.
 While he served Tang his meals, he used this opportunity to analyse the current issues of the time, such as the bad points of Jie of Xia.
 He also proposed his plan to overthrow Jie of Xia.
 He earned Tang's trust, became Tang's right-hand man and was made 'Yin(尹)'.

 However, other versions of his life exist.
-In another story, Yi had never been a slave.
-Tang had heard of him, and Tang tried five times to recruit him before Yi accepted his request for help.
+In another story, Yi had never been enslaved.
+Tang had heard of him and tried five times to recruit him before Yi accepted his request for help.

 Tang of Shang

 Tang moved to a place where the Xia capital was easily accessible.
 They stopped paying Jie taxes.
-Jie was furious, and summoned the armies of his nine tribes to fight Tang.
+Jie was furious and summoned the armies of his nine tribes to fight Tang.
 Then Yi assured Tang to wait for Jie of Xia's armies to drop in power.
 He explained to Tang that the noblemen who served Jie still had strong armies.
-So, they waited for a year until they launched an attack into the noblemen's states, and won every battle.
+So, they waited for a year until they launched an attack into the noblemen's states and won every battle.

-When they were only five li from the capital, however, Yi called for a stop.
-He explained that the army needed a boost in morale, and so Tang gave a speech to the soldiers, which came to be known as 'Tang's pledge' (湯誥, now in Shangshu).
+However, when they were only five li from the capital, Yi called for a stop.
+He explained that the army needed a boost in morale, so Tang gave a speech to the soldiers, which became known as 'Tang's pledge' (湯誥, now in Shangshu).
 Afterwards, they defeated Jie of Xia in the decisive Battle of Mingtiao.

-During the early Shang dynasty, Yi helped Tang set up different institutions, resulting in stability in politics as well as economic benefits.
+During the early Shang dynasty, Yi helped Tang set up different institutions, resulting in political stability and economic benefits.